U.S. presses China to stop growing trade secret theft

-WASHINGTON (Reuters) - The U.S. Trade Representative’s office criticized China on Wednesday for failing to stop the growing theft of American trade secrets that are the lifeblood of U.S. economic might, in the latest sign of Washington’s frustration with the problem.
+WASHINGTON (Reuters) - The U.S. Trade Representative’s office criticized China on Wednesday for failing to stop the growing theft of American trade secrets that are the lifeblood of U.S. economic might, in the latest sign of Washington’s frustration.

 “Not only are repeated thefts occurring inside China, but also outside of China for the benefit of Chinese entities,” USTR said in its annual report on countries with the worst records of protecting U.S. intellectual property rights.